Attachment and infant mental health training + supporting parents/carers

 - more effective communication with the professional network.

-- Understanding of theoretical concepts in children’s emotional and social development, and parent-child relationships, including: psychobiological brain development, attachment security/ insecurity and intergenerational transmission, parental attunement, sensitivity and mind-mindedness, emotional regulation and resilience.
+- Understanding of theoretical concepts in children’s emotional and social development, and parent-child relationships, including: psychobiological brain development, emotional regulation, attachment security/ insecurity and intergenerational transmission, parental mentalization and attunement, and resilience.

 - Application of theoretical concepts to work with infants, children, young people and their parents, including understanding the child’s communication through behaviour and play.